DamoM73/turtle_vid_tute/lesson_2.md

 ### Code blocks

-Earlier we said that multiple lines of indented code is called a block.
-Lets have a look at how they work.
+Earlier we said that multiple lines of indented code is called a code block.
+Let's have a look at how they work.

 Change your code so it is the same as below: